leliw/asb-basic/README.md

 ```
 ## All together in production environment

-In production environment there is onyl one server.
+In production environment there is only one server.
 Angular resources are served by Java code as static files.

 * Bilding Angular source by Maven.
 Add `pom.xml` file in `frontend` folder with frontend-maven-plugin plugin
 ```xml